TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-for-logged-in-users/README.md

-# Webauthn flow for external idp users
+# Webauthn flow for Logged In users

-Users that are authenticated with a non Transmit IDP before registering credentials.

 This sample follows the following guide: **New SDK documentation will be added soon**

-In this sample we are demonstrating Passkey registration and authentication (using autofill and modal flows ) for users managed externally.
+In this sample we are demonstrating Passkey registration and authentication (using autofill and modal flows) for users managed internally.

 For more information see **Documentation will be added soon**